anthemion-org/ogle-web/README.md

 I created the [first version](https://github.com/anthemion-org/ogle) of this app years back, when I was learning C#.
 I created this version when I was learning React.

-Ogle is a ‘progressive web app’, so you can install it on your phone much like any other app.
+Ogle is a progressive web app, so you can install it on your phone much like any other app.
 If you navigate to the [play address](https://www.anthemion.org/play-ogle/), your phone should offer to install it.
 Your phone’s browser will also display _Install app_ (or similar) in its page menu.

 If you find a bug, write to [support@anthemion.org](mailto://support@anthemion.org).